-The certificate in school nutrition is directed toward current degree-seeking students and postbaccalaureate students who are interested in eligibility for the school nutrition specialist credential offered by the School Nutrition Association.
+The certificate in school nutrition is for current degree-seeking students and post-baccalaureate students who are interested in qualifying to sit for the school nutrition specialist credential offered by the School Nutrition Association.
+This certificate program provides a higher level of information on the requirements to run a school food service operation and offers students insight into the rules and regulations of the National School Lunch Program.
 More information for this credential is available at https://schoolnutrition.org/certificate-and-credentialing/certificate-program/how-to-earn-your-certificate/.

-Individuals must complete 900 working hours in a school nutrition environment before they are eligible to sit for the national SNS exam.
-There is also a cost associated with taking the exam and more information can be found at https://schoolnutrition.org/certificate-and-credentialing/credentialing-program/sns-benefits-reqs-fees/.
+Individuals must complete 900 working hours in a school nutrition or food service environment before they are eligible to sit for the national exam.
+There is also a cost associated with taking the exam, and more information can be found at https://schoolnutrition.org/certificate-and-credentialing/credentialing-program/sns-benefits-reqs-fees/.

 All students are required to meet general university admission requirements: